madprops/gifmaker/README.md

 The amount of frames to use.

-This value has higher priority than the other frame count methods.
+This value has a higher priority than the other frame count methods.

 ---